-Wednesday 31 March 2021 at 10.00: Sue Anderson will lead a discussion on Saxon Suffolk, the pottery evidence.
+Wednesday 31 March 2021 at 10.00: Sue Anderson led a discussion on Saxon Suffolk, the pottery evidence.
 Sue is a freelance archaeological specialist with Spoilheap Archaeology and a Fellow of the Society of Antiquaries.

 10 February 2021: Our President, Professor Mark Bailey, launched his ground-breaking volume After the Black Death: economy, society and the law in fourteenth-century England, which is now published by Oxford University Press.
 The book follows on from the James Ford lectures which Mark delivered at Oxford University in 2019.
 He talked about some of the Suffolk aspects of his research.